graemeg/tiopf_apps/tiOPFMapper/README.txt

   end;

-Notice that the class definition for TPersonList has a built in method called FindByFirstName which takes a const AName: string param and returns and integer indicating the number of objects that got populated into the object list.
-All of the sql and code to use the sql is written automatically.
+Notice that the class definition for TPersonList has a built in method called FindByFirstName which takes a const AName: string parameter and returns and integer indicating the number of objects that got populated into the object list.
+All of the SQL and code to use the SQL is written automatically.

-The utility also creates a specialized visitor and fleshes it out.
+The utility also creates a specialised visitor and fleshes it out.

   TPersonList_FindByFirstNameVis = class(TtiMapParameterListReadVisitor)
   protected